winstonhoseadriggins/hugo-blog/README.md

 [Demo site](http://humboldtux.github.io/sbcb-demo/) for [Start Bootstrap Clean Blog](http://startbootstrap.com/template-overviews/clean-blog/) ported to a Hugo theme.

+# Notes

+This theme needs polishing, and i'm updating it constantly.
+As such, the below *Instructions* section is not up to date.

+Please, refer to the source until i update the *Instructions* sectio.

 # Instructions

 This demo site has been setup with the following commands.